guide huayna picchu 2023

 the top of huayna picchu

-As we approach the top, we will pass some old agricultural terraces so inaccessible and so narrow that their value for agricultural purposes would have been unnoticeable.
+As we approach the top, we will pass some old agricultural terraces so inaccessible and so narrow that their value for agricultural purposes would have been unnoticeable for the Incas.
 It is believed that they were probably gardens for decorative purposes or had some structural function in general.
-Finally, reaching the top, we will have a unique view that will accompany the already beautiful Machu Picchu itself.
-For this very reason, make sure to enjoy these views after knowing the different Machu Picchu facts, to get a great view of the citadel and imagine the facts that occurred there many years ago.
-15 min.

 4. Descending